Flagship crypto researchBTC

 Yes.
 ETF flows act as a public signal for institutional demand and can reinforce or weaken the dominant market narrative.

-What should a public Bitcoin page achieve?
+What should a good Bitcoin sentiment guide do?

 Related research pages